apexfarm/ApexQuery/README.md

 ### 2.3 Query Chaining

-Parent and child relationship can be assembled via query chaining.
-Multiple levels of parent and child chaining are supported, but not for queries with group by clause.
+Parent and child relationships can be assembled using query chaining.
+Multiple levels of parent and child chaining are supported, except for queries with a group by clause.

 ```java
 public with sharing class AccountQuery extends Query {